-Doing so is a detriment to your muscles, which provide the body more immediate energy and is easier to break down than fat.
+Doing so is detrimental to your muscles, which provide the body more immediate energy and are easier to break down than fat.

 A moderate deficit, which is about 20% below your body’s needed maintenance level of calories is going to be enough to keep you energized and healthy without compromising your system.

 There you have it, the clean-cut truth about body recomposition.

 It is not going to be easy, and you are going to have to monitor your progress to make sure you are working as efficiently as possible.